TeaEngineering/libchronicle/README.md

     cd native
     make coverage

 There is a very basic automated fuzzing tool (using [AFL - American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/)), which follows a fuzzing script to read and write deterministic payload for a given number of bytes, then jumps the clock by an amount, repeatedly.
 It writes the indices and seeds for the values written.
 The tool under test then replays the queuefiles and expects the same payload length, index and payload data to be output.

-     cd native
+     $ sudo apt install afl++
-     make fuzzer
+     $ make fuzz

 The fuzzing runs quite slowly, due to disk I/O, and also most of AFLs attempts to modify the fuzzing instruction file are invalid.
 Looks like changing it to a binary rather than ASCII file would help a great deal.